dr-diffie/NBA_AI/README.md

 1. **Data Sourcing**: Focus on a minimal number of data sources that fundamentally describe basketball.
 Currently, we use play-by-play data from the NBA API.
 In the future, incorporating video and tracking data would be interesting, though these require considerably more resources and access.

-2. **Prediction Engine**: This is the core of the project and will be the development focus until the 2024-2025 season begins.
+2. **Prediction Engine**: This is the core of the project and the current development focus.
 The current prediction engine options will be replaced with a DL and GenAI-based engine, allowing for decreased data parsing and feature engineering while also scaling to predict more complex outcomes, including individual player performance.

 3. **Data Storage**: Future data storage will more seamlessly integrate with the prediction engine.
 The storage requirements will combine the current SQL-based data used for the API and web app with more advanced vector-based storage for RAG-based GenAI models.